shift-left-test/stringutils/README.md

-# util
+# stringutils

-A simple library which provides a series of utility functions for C++ projects
+A simple library which provides a series of string utility functions for C++ projects

 ### Requirements